Baldwin IV of Jerusalem: Initial conflicts with Saladin

 In April 1179, Baldwin intended to round up the sheep passing from Damascus to Banias.
-Saladin's nephew Farrukh Shah was sent to investigate the king's movement but suddenly ran into him, and the skirmish followed.
+Saladin's nephew Farrukh Shah was sent to investigate Baldwin's movement but suddenly ran into him, and the skirmish followed.
 The elderly but exceptionally able constable, Humphrey II of Toron, sustained fatal wounds while protecting the king, who was deeply saddened by this loss.

 A few weeks later in June, another battle took place.
 Baldwin rode out to intercept Bedouin raids of the Beirut and Sidon.
 Baldwin and his army marched to the hills of Marj Ayyun, accompanied by Raymond of Tripoli and Odo of St Amand, the Grand Master of the Knights Templar.
 The crusaders had no difficulty routing Saladin's army and, believing the battle to be won, they let their guard down; Raymond and Odo moved with their knights to an area between Marj Ayyun and the Litani River.
-Saladin's raiding party then attacked the crusaders by surprise and routed Baldwin's army, defeating the Christians soundly; the king was unhorsed and carried to safety on a knight's back because he could not remount on his own.
+Saladin's raiding party then attacked the crusaders by surprise and routed Baldwin's army, defeating the Christians soundly; Baldwin was unhorsed and carried to safety on a knight's back because he could not remount on his own.
 Many crusaders were taken prisoner, including Odo, Baldwin of Ibelin, and Raymond's stepson Hugh of Saint Omer.
 Raymond escaped to Tyre, which William of Tyre called "disgraceful" because he left his men behind.

 Saladin demolished Baldwin's Le Chastellet fortress after conquering it.

 On 24 August 1179, Saladin, who found that the Templars at Le Chastellet posed a serious issue, laid siege to the fortress.
 His most trusted officers advised a quick and violent assault rather than a regular siege, and the Muslims immediately stormed the outer defences.
 When Baldwin heard of this, he summoned a host to Tiberias; in the meantime, the Muslims breached the castle's inner walls and captured it on 29 August.
 The castle fell before the relic of the True Cross could be fetched from Jerusalem to accompany the Christian troops; as Le Chastellet was specifically built to withstand a long siege, the crusaders saw no reason to rush.
 Saladin remained at the castle for a fortnight, demolishing the building and executing the Christian soldiers there who were not killed in battle.